anisbet/pipe/Readme.md

   -f - Modify character in string based on 0-based index.
   -F - Format column value into bin, hex, or dec.
   -i - Output all lines, but process only if -g or -G match.
+  -5 - Output all -g 'any' keyword matchs to STDERR.
   -G - Inverse grep specified columns.
   -g - Grep values in specified columns.
   -Q - Output the line before and line after a '-g', or '-G' match to STDERR.